Should I enroll in Foundations of Biology? My high school course was accelerated and I think I'm prepared.

 - Do you want to do field or lab work while abroad?
 If so, contacts must be made with specific individuals early in your planning.

 - Are you a pre-med student?
 Many students study abroad during the third year; if so, you may need to take the MCAT exam and Physics at an alternate time or place.
-Speak to both your faculty advisor and the pre-med Dean if you are considering this.
+Speak to both your faculty advisor and the pre-med advisor if you are considering this.

 Are internships available?